HealthPadi/HealthPadi-Frontend/README.md

 4. Coding Guidelines
 5. Testing

 **Installation**
 Instructions on how to set up the project locally.
 1. Clone the repository
-   git clone "repo url"
+   =git clone "repo url"
-2. Navigate to the project directory cd "your repository"
+2. Navigate to the project directory
+   -cd "your repository"
 3. Install dependencies
-   npm install
+   -npm install
 4. Run the development
-   npm run dev
+   -npm run dev

 **Usage**
-Explain how use the project, including examples, Building for production npm run build npm run start
+Explain how use the project, including examples, Building for production
+-npm run build
+-npm run start

 **Contributing**
 We welcome contributions from everyone.
 Here are some ways you can help: